dicarlolab/mkturk/public/readme.md

 FixationMove: FixationMove=0, fixation image is presented at fixationGridindex.
 FixationMove=N, N>0, fixation image is presented at a randomly selected grid point and the fixation position is redrawn every N milliseconds.
 FixationMove > 0 can be used to train subjects to touch different screen locations or to calibrate an eyetracker.
 FixationScale: Size of fixation image in units of sample image width.

+FixationScale (computed internally and stored in ENV.FixationScale instead of provided by user in TASK params): Size of the fixation dot or image (ie FixationUsesSample=1) in units of sample image width

+FixationSizeInches: Size of fixation dot or image (ie FixationUsesSample=1) in physical inches on the screen

 FixationUsesSample: FixationUsesSample=0, a fixation circle is shown for subject to touch; FixationUsesSample=1, sample image is shown as the fixation image.
 This allows implementation of a trianing strategy where the subject has to engage the sample image nfixations number of times before the choice screen.

-GridScale: Determines intergridpoint spacing.
+GridScale (deprecated, replaced by GridSpacingInches): Determines intergridpoint spacing.
 Can think of this as the resolution of grid. gridscale=1 means intergridpoint spacing is equal to the width of the sample image.
 Finer grid resolutions (gridscale<1) can be used for more precise sample positioning.

+GridSpacingInches: Determines intergridpoint spacing in physical inches on screen.

 HideChoiceDistractors: HideChoiceDistractors=1, hides the same or different button so that subject sees only the correct one to touch.
 Still gets punished if touches blank area where the incorrect button would have been.
 This only applies to same-different choice screen.
 See HideTestDistractors for test response screen used in SR2 and M2S.